MathieuNlp/cat_gen/README.md

 # Cat Generator using DCGAN
+The model was trained on 50 epochs with small batches.
+The DCGAN need more training to perform better generation of cats.
 ## Folder layout

     ├── plots                         #Folder containing plots fake data vs real data and loss function